hanadmse/GasStationApp/README.md

 -IntelliJ IDEA or any IDE with Spring Boot support.

 Step 1: Clone the Repository
--Open your terminal.
+1.)
+Open your terminal.
--Navigate to the directory where you want to clone the project.
+2.)
+Navigate to the directory where you want to clone the project.
--Run the following command to clone the repository.
+3.)
+Run the following command to clone the repository.
--Clone project and Navigate into the project directory.
+4.)
+Clone project and Navigate into the project directory.

 Step 2: Configure MySQL Database
--Create a new MySQL database.
+5.)
+Create a new MySQL database.
--Update the application.properties or application.yml file in the src/main/resources directory with your MySQL database details.
+6.)
+Update the application.properties or application.yml file in the src/main/resources directory with your MySQL database details.

 Step 3: Build the Project
--In the terminal, run the following command to build the project: mvn clean install -After a successful build, run the application using: mvn spring-boot:run
+7.)
+In the terminal, run the following command to build the project: mvn clean install 8.)
+After a successful build, run the application using: mvn spring-boot:run